Blog Home > Where to Inject Mounjaro - Safe Administration Guide

 Here are signs to check for proper Mounjaro administration:

-1. Hear two distinct clicks indicating the dose has been delivered18.
+1. Hear two distinct clicks indicating the dose has been delivered.

-2. See the gray plunger move all the way down, signaling the full dose has been administered18.
+2. See the gray plunger move all the way down, signaling the full dose has been administered.

 When to Contact Healthcare Provider